It's the most wonderful time of the year and we're here to help you make this Christmas a little greener.

 Sustainability is the word on everyone's lips right now and for good reason.
 According to a recent EPA survey, around 81,000 tonnes of waste is generated at Christmas every year - the majority of that is made up of packaging, but food waste is also a big problem at this time of year.
 More than 70 per cent of shoppers admit to buying excess, unnecessary food ahead of their Christmas feast 'just in case', a lot of which often ends up being thrown out; Brussels sprouts, meat and potatoes are the items most likely to end up in the bin.

 To help you have a more sustainable Christmas this year, we asked Barbara and Nicola Horner, the mother-daughter team behind Planet A zero-waste store in Bray, to share their top tips with us.
-The store, which opened at Castle Street Shopping Centre in Bray, Co Wicklow earlier this year, is home to plenty of incredible Irish brands, including NutShed peanut butter, Moyee fairtrade coffee, Olly's Honey, Highbank Orchard products, and much more.
+The store, which opened at Castle Street Shopping Centre in Bray, Co Wicklow in 2021, is home to plenty of incredible Irish brands, including NutShed peanut butter, Moyee fairtrade coffee, Olly's Honey, Highbank Orchard products, and much more.
 The store also offers an impressive range of refill stations where consumers can bring their own containers to fill with pasta, oils, flour, nuts and more, as well as cleaning products, bodycare and more.

 This family-run business aims to help the local community reduce household waste and single-use plastic by taking the hard work out of shopping sustainably, something that is incredibly important ahead of the busy festive period.
 For more information, visit planeta.ie or follow the shop on Instagram for more tips and tricks.